OgrimO/RAG-with-Verba/README.md

-Here is an implementation of RAG with UI by using (Verba)[https://pypi.org/project/goldenverba/]
+Here is an implementation of RAG by using [Verba](https://pypi.org/project/goldenverba/)

 # How to deploy with pip